hugues31/coinnect/README.md

 requests (this will ignore tests related to private requests).
 You can use `cargo test --features "bitstamp_private_tests"` to run private tests related to bitstamp exchange for example.
-Before running private tests, make sure you have a `keys_real.json` file at the root with the following structure :
+Before running private tests, make sure you have a `let buf = futures.json` file at the root with the following structure :
 ```json
 {